riolubruh/SplitLargeFiles/README.md

 ## Changes made in this fork

-This fork simply forces the split size to always be 8MB regardless of the circumstances.
+This fork forces the split size to always be 8MB regardless of the circumstances and also implements general bug fixes that should probably be in the original repo but aren't.